AhmedElGarhy1/lms-saas-backend/FRONTEND_TIMEZONE_GUIDE.md

 ## 7. Important Behaviors

-### All Dates Are Converted to UTC Automatically
+### Architecture: UTC-Only Application Layer

+**DTO Layer (Validation & Conversion):**
-- Frontend sends ISO 8601 strings with timezone
+- Frontend can send ISO 8601 strings with **any timezone** (e.g., `+02:00`, `-05:00`, `Z`)
-- Backend automatically converts to UTC Date objects
+- DTO layer (`@IsoUtcDate` decorator) validates ISO 8601 format and converts to UTC Date objects
-- **No need to convert to UTC on frontend** - just include the timezone in the ISO string
+- All timezone conversion happens at the DTO layer

+**Application Layer (UTC Only):**
+- Application layer receives only UTC Date objects
+- All date operations (queries, comparisons, calculations) work with UTC dates
+- No timezone conversions occur in the application layer

+**Benefits:**
+- Consistent date handling throughout the application
+- No timezone-related bugs in business logic
+- Simple and predictable date operations

-### Date Ranges Are Inclusive
+### Date Ranges

-- `dateFrom: "2024-01-01T00:00:00+02:00"` includes all of Jan 1st in center timezone
-- `dateTo: "2024-01-31T23:59:59+02:00"` includes all of Jan 31st in center timezone
+- Frontend sends ISO 8601 strings with timezone (e.g., `"2024-01-01T00:00:00+02:00"`)
+- DTO converts to UTC Date objects
+- Backend uses UTC dates directly in queries
 - Backend uses exclusive upper bounds internally (`<` not `<=`)

 ### Backend Handles Timezone Conversion

 - Frontend sends ISO 8601 strings with timezone
-- Backend converts to UTC using the timezone in the ISO string
+- DTO layer converts to UTC using the timezone in the ISO string
 - **Always include timezone in ISO strings** - this is required
+- Application layer works exclusively with UTC

 ---